-“Suočavanje Evrope sa Njenom Kolonijalnom Prošlošću”, eds.
+“Suočavanje Evrope sa Njenom Kolonijalnom Prošlošću” [Europe Facing Its Colonial Past], eds.
 D. Babić, R. Petrović, J. Vićentić, Institute of European Studies, Belgrade 2021.

 The collection of papers “Europe Facing Its Colonial Past” came from the series of lectures of the same name organized by the Institute for European Studies, which lasts from January to May 2021.
 The collection was published by the Institute for European Studies, the editors are MSc Danilo Babić, MSc Rajko Petrović and MSc Jelena Vićentić, and the reviewers are Prof. Dr. Radmila Nakarada and Dr. Aleksandar Saša Gajić.